krishnakaushik25/readme/README.md

 ## Hey, I'm [Krishna Kaushik][git] 👋
-### I'm an Undergrad developer and AI enthusiast.
+### I'm an AI enthusiast.

-I am a undergraduate student from Indian Institute of Technology Guwahati(IITG) pursuing my B.Tech in Electronics and Communications Engineering (ECE).
+I graduated from Indian Institute of Technology Guwahati(IITG) in 2022.
 Likes to experiment a lot with AI and SDE Domain Topics by doing projects.

 - 🔭 I worked as a SDE intern in Publicis Sapient.
-- 👨‍💻 I am an upcoming Data Scientist at Walmart India.
-(I will be joining in July 2022).
+- 👨‍💻 I am a Data Scientist at Walmart India.
+(I joined in July 2022).
 - 👯 I’m looking to collaborate on Web development and ML/DL based Projects
 - 🤔 I'm also very interested in AI domain especially Deep learning
 <!-- - 🤔 I’m looking for help with ...